Survey: 84.7% of Afghan youngsters chose role models for inspiration in life

 Statement

-Role models can be either positive or negative, which is why their selection varies depending on individuals’ perspectives and attitudes.
-People, especially young people, choose role models based on their knowledge level, awareness, way of thinking, personality traits, being a distinguished figure, outlook on life, fame, and other factors.
+Role models can be either positive or negative, which is why their selection varies depending on individuals’ perspectives.
+People, especially youngsters, choose role models based on the knowledge level, awareness, way of thinking, personality traits, being a distinguished figure, outlook on life, fame, and other factors.

 Background

 Several media outlets, educational institutions, and organizations have published useful articles and studies on role models, characteristics of ideal role models, the need for role models in individuals’ lives, and the benefits of role modeling.
-However, no specific field research has been conducted on how role models are chosen and what type they are among the youth.
+However, no specific field research has been conducted on how role models are chosen and what type they are among the youths in Afghanistan.

-To examine the role model phenomenon in the lives of young people, Salam Watandar conducted a survey among 647 youth in 26 provinces to gain insights into the role of role modeling and the type of role models in the lives of Afghan youth.
+To examine the role model phenomenon in the lives of young people, Salam Watandar conducted a survey among 647 youths in 26 provinces to gain insights into the role of role modeling and the type of role models in the lives of Afghan youths.

 Main questions